 On an ongoing basis, the Company monitors activity in its 5% shareholder base for substantial changes in ownership as defined under Internal Revenue Code Section 382 ("Section 382").
 The Company experienced an ownership change for tax purposes (i.e., a more than 50% change in stock ownership change on the September 30, 2014 Effective Date).
 As a result, the use of any of the Company's federal and state NOL carryforwards and tax credits generated prior to the ownership change (that are not reduced by the amount of the COD income) will be subject to an annual limitation of approximately \$3 million.
 As of September 30, 2014, the federal NOLs not reduced by COD income, but subject to the annual limitation, are approximately \$170 million.
-The federal NOLs can be utilized in the future is approximately \$60 million, subject further to the net unrealized built-in loss rules as described below.
+The federal NOLs can be carried forward for 20 years; therefore, based on the annual limitation, the maximum amount of NOLs that can be utilized in the future is approximately \$60 million, subject further to the net unrealized built-in loss rules as described below.
 All credits of the Company are expected to be reduced by COD income.
 The Company continues to monitor its ownership shifts.